meta-llama/llama-recipes/recipes/use_cases/agents/langchain/README.md

 * Adaptive RAG [paper](https://arxiv.org/abs/2403.14403) routes queries between different RAG approaches based on their complexity.

 We implement each approach as a control flow in LangGraph:
-- **Planning:** The sequence of RAG steps (e.g., retrieval, grading, and generation) that we want the agent to take
+- **Planning:** The sequence of RAG steps (e.g., retrieval, grading, and generation) that we want the agent to take.
-- **Memory:** All the RAG-related information (input question, retrieved documents, etc) that we want to pass between steps
+- **Memory:** All the RAG-related information (input question, retrieved documents, etc) that we want to pass between steps.
-- **Tool use:** All the tools needed for RAG (e.g., decide web search or vectorstore retrieval based on the question)
+- **Tool use:** All the tools needed for RAG (e.g., decide web search or vectorstore retrieval based on the question).

 We will build from CRAG (blue, below) to Self-RAG (green) and finally to Adaptive RAG (red):

 ---